CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 ### but wait there's more

-Launchwrapper!
-Launchwrapper is a thing!
-If you use `VanillaTweakInjector` you get a new `--gameDir` argument, which can be set to any path you want and acts the same as setting the `minecraft.applet.TargetDirectory` flag.
+If you use the `VanillaTweakInjector` launchwrapper injector, you get a new `--gameDir` argument, which can be set to any path you want and acts the same as setting the `minecraft.applet.TargetDirectory` flag...?
+Maybe that's actually a flag that the game is supposed to parse?

+We might need a custom lw tweaker to make that flag work

 ## What is a DependencyProvider?